 2) Most books will fetch you between $3 and $5 US, with rare titles costing well into the thousands!

 3) If you have mobility issues, ask one of the friendly staff to accompany you to the elevator and take you to the floor of your choice.

-4) If you can’t find a book that you’re looking for, just ask, as the store has thousands of books in storage.
+4) If you can’t find the book that you’re looking for, just ask, as the store has thousands of books in storage.